pauline-rugwevera/kinder-speech/README.md

 # Technologies
  HTML
- * As a structure language to give the site, a structure
+ * Used a structure language to give this site a structure

  CSS
- * As a style language
+ * Used as a style language

  Github
- * Version control
+ * Used as Version control

 Gitpod
-* As a platform to develop the site
+* Used as a platform to develop the site

 Google fonts
-* As a font library
+* Used as a font library

  Font awesome
- * For social networks icons
+ * Used for social networks icons

  [Back to Table of contents](#table-of-contents)

 # Testing
 ### Functionality
-I used Chrome developers tools for development, responsive design and testing was also performed on Microsoft edge
+I used Chrome developers tools for development of this project.
+Responsive design and testing was also performed on Microsoft edge.
 ### Compatibilty
 With Chrome and Microsoft edge, the following emulated devices were checked using responsive design:
 - Galaxy S5
 - iPhone 5/SE
 - iPhone 6/7/8 Plus
 - iPad
 - iPad Pro
 - Nest Hub max

-The site was also tested on smaller hardware devices which are Tab E and Samsung A12.The header, programs, about and contact were also checked to make sure they fit well on small devices.
+The site was also tested on smaller hardware devices which are Samsung Tab E and Samsung A12.The header, programs, about and contact were also checked to make sure they fit well on small devices.
 ## User stories Testing
 ### Site owner
-- To present speech and language programs for children to the public and how it improves them to speak the manner of the classes as well well as the staff.
+-  To present speech and language programs for children to the public and how it improves them to speak, the manner of the classes as well as how equipped the staff is.
-  > Kinder means children, and the images throughout the pages shows the potential customers targeted.
+  > Kinder means children, and the images throughout the pages shows the potential customers targeted, the mission section states the nature of the classes and that of the staff.
 - Users to easily navigate the site.
-  > The navigation is fixed and consistency in all pages
+  > The navigation is fixed, clear and consistency on all pages
-- Connect with all the customers including the potential ones
+- Connect with all the customers including the potential ones.
-  > Each page contains social network links easy to find for users
+  > Each page contains social network links easy to find for users and consistent to all pages.
 -  Make sure users find it easy to ask any questions or give feedback
   > Users can contact by filling the contact form or rather use social links.
 ### New user
-- User is able to find information and mission about the speech and language site.
+- User is able to find more information about the speech and language site.
-  > The user can easily see the mission statement on the homepage
+  > The user can easily see the mission section and about page for more information.
-- User is able to easily find each program description, in detail.
+- User is able to easily find each program description in detail.
   > The user can easily navigate to the programs page to find each program's description
 - User is able to find how exactly these programs help them.
   > Each description also state how exactly it helps a child to speak
-- User can easily contact the owner
+- User can easily contact the owner.
   > The user can navigate to the contact page where they can fill their details and write a message
 ### Returning user
 - User can find the classes' timetable.